 The COVID-19 crisis and lockdown in South Africa is causing a lot of stress for many people.
 We are living in very unusual times.
+Some people may have unwanted and disturbing thoughts.

 Mothers may be struggling because